material-components/material-components-web-react/packages/chips/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the chip set element selectedChipIds | Set | Set of ids of chips that are selected handleSelect | Function(id: string) => void | Callback for selecting the chip with the given id handleRemove | Function(id: string) => void | Callback for removing the chip with the given id choice | Boolean | Indicates that the chips in the set are choice chips, which allow single selection from a set of options
+className | String | Classes to be applied to the chip set element selectedChipIds | Array | Array of ids of chips that are selected handleSelect | Function(id: string) => void | Callback for selecting the chip with the given id handleRemove | Function(id: string) => void | Callback for removing the chip with the given id choice | Boolean | Indicates that the chips in the set are choice chips, which allow single selection from a set of options